Fermion quantum criticality far from equilibrium: Renormalization group analysis

 The flow equations for the rescaled mass $\delta' = \delta/Z$ and the complex fermion kinetic coefficient $K' = K_\text{eff}/Z$ are

 In the second line, we linearized the equation around the nontrivial fixed point and kept terms only up to $O(\epsilon)$.
-The static exponent $\nu$, defined by the correlation length $\xi\sim\Delta^{-\nu}$, remains unchanged by the one-loop corrections.
-However the dynamical exponent is modified because $K'\sim b^{-\epsilon/2}\sim q^{\epsilon/2}$.
+The static exponent $\nu$, defined by the correlation length $\xi\sim\Delta^{-\nu}$ and the dynamical exponent is modified due to the anomalous scaling of $K'\sim b^{-\epsilon/2}\sim q^{\epsilon/2}$.
 Summarizing, we obtain the following critical exponents

-Finally, let us embed the purely self-interacting fermionic dark state problem into the fixed point scenario established here.
-To this end, we note the form of the dimensionless coupling $g\sim \sqrt{T}$, Eq.~\eqref{eq:tildeg}.
+Finally, let us embed the purely self-interacting fermionic dark state problem into the fixed-point scenario established here.
+To this end, we note the form of the dimensionless coupling $\Tilde{g}\sim \sqrt{T}$, Eq.~\eqref{eq:tildeg}.
 Recall that $T$ is the temperature of the additional large $M$ boson degrees of freedom.
 In the limit $T\to0$, the dimensionless coupling is fine-tuned to zero, and so the Gaussian fixed point is physically realized, despite its relevant direction.
 This is the situation realized for the purely fermionic model: the effective temperature $T_{\text{eff}}$, or noise level, of the diffusive mode was found to vanish, and so the system remains at the Gaussian fixed point.
 From a more diagrammatic point of view, one can see that the absence of the bosonic noise level effectively decouples the bosons from the fermions (all diagrams with inner bosonic lines vanish), such that the system remains pinned at the Gaussian fixed point, see App.~\ref{app:RG_eq}.
 Conversely, any finite noise level of the diffusive mode will activate the flow to the Wilson-Fisher fixed point.
-This is illustrated in Fig.~\ref{Fig:beta_functions} (d).
-We emphasize that the fact that the bosons reside at finite temperature is not in conflict with the quantum critical scaling solution manifestly realized for the fermions: In an out-of-equilibrium system, distinct subsystems do not need to see the same noise level and in particular do not need to thermalize.
+This is illustrated in Fig.~\ref{Fig:beta_functions} (c).
+We emphasize the fact that the bosons reside at finite temperature is not in conflict with the quantum critical scaling solution manifestly realized for the fermions: In an out-of-equilibrium system, distinct subsystems do not need to see the same noise level and, in particular, do not need to thermalize.